-- 3 Tbsp water (or more if needed)
+- 4 Tbsp (60 ml) water (or more if needed)

-- 3 1/2 sticks (3/4 lb plus 4 Tbsp) unsalted butter, softened
+- 3 1/2 sticks (3/4 lb plus 4 Tbsp, or 400 g) unsalted butter, softened

-- 1 cup all purpose flour, sifted
+- 1 cup (135 g) all purpose flour, sifted

 - Powdered sugar

-6 Turn batter into the springform pan.
-It will come close to the top of the pan.
-Set the pan on the middle rack of your oven and bake for 1 hour and 20 minutes, or until a cake tester inserted in the center comes out clean.
-Cool on a rack for 15 minutes, then remove the outer rim.
-Allow the cake to cool completely before removing the bottom of the pan.
-Refrigerate.
+6 Bake: Pour the batter into your prepared springform pan.
+The batter will come close to the top of the pan.
+Set the pan on the middle rack of your oven and bake at 325°F for 1 hour and 20 minutes, or until a cake tester comes out clean, or a digital thermometer inserted into the center reaches 200°F (93°C).

-7 When ready to serve, sprinkle with powdered sugar.
+8 When ready to serve, sprinkle with powdered sugar.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Bittersweet Chocolate Cake on Simply Recipes.
 Thank you!Print